Scheduled MonumentsEnglandColdrum Megalithic Tomb, Trottiscliffe

 What is Coldrum Megalithic Tomb, Trottiscliffe?

-Coldrum Megalithic Tomb is a Neolithic chambered long barrow located near Trottiscliffe in the North Downs of Kent, dating to approximately 4000 BCE.
+Coldrum Megalithic Tomb is a Neolithic chambered long barrow situated near Trottiscliffe in Kent, dating to approximately 4000 BCE or the early Neolithic period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013069.

 Who is responsible for protecting Coldrum Megalithic Tomb, Trottiscliffe?